PixelMister/Pokengine/docs/Using_This_Guide/understanding-guide.md

 - :white_check_mark: An experienced Pokengine dev exploring new functionality, tools, and tips

-!!! info "We're a Non-Profit Project"
+!!! info "Check and Refresh the Guide"

     This guide is updated regularly as new functionality is added, so it’s worth checking back often.